Beach House: 2004–2007: Formation and self-titled album

-In 2004, lead vocalist Victoria Legrand moved from her birthplace of Paris to Baltimore after being dissatisfied with theater school.
-She had also moved there because a colleague who went to Vassar College, where she graduated from in 2003, was also living there, meeting guitarist Alex Scally, who graduated from Oberlin College in 2004, through a mutual friend later that year.
-They ended up created music together, forming Beach House that year.
+In 2004, Victoria Legrand moved from her birthplace of Paris to Baltimore after being dissatisfied with theater school, and because a colleague who would play music with her at Vassar College, where she graduated from in 2003, was also living there.
+Through that same friend, Dirck, Legrand was introduced to Alex Scally later that year; they first met at the porch of Scally's family home and Legrand handed him a CD of music.
+By the second time they met, they began recording music at Legrand's basement.
+At around this time, they were both also members of a band called Daggerhearts, which would break up in 2005, due to dysfunctionality and a lack of musical direction.
+Despite the band's split-up, both Legrand and Scally would continue writing music together, wanting to form a band.
 He invited Legrand to his house to try a variety of organs he had used on 4-track recordings, kept in storage, and both of them got along well.
-Aside creating music at the time, Scally worked with his father as a carpenter, while Legrand worked as a waiter at a Mexican restaurant.
+Aside from creating music at the time, Scally worked with his father as a carpenter, while Legrand worked as a waitress at a Mexican restaurant.

 The duo began recording their first album in 2005 in Scally's basement, which was recorded on a 4-track recording tape over a two-day period.
 The budget for recording the album was reportedly about $1,000.
-Inspiration for their band name came from "House on the Hill," one of the songs they recorded had written at the time.
-Scally also talked about the origin of the band's name saying, "We'd been writing music, and we had all these songs, and then there was that moment where you say 'what do we call ourselves?'
-We tried to intellectualize it, and it didn't work.
-There were different plant-names, Wisteria, that kind of thing.
-Stupid stuff.
-But, once we stopped trying, it just came out, it just happened.
-And it just seemed perfect."
+During a hangout, they wrote their first song, "Saltwater".
+They first performed at Baltimore's Talking Head Club on November 13, 2005, initially performing under the names Planetarium and Beach House on the Moon.
+They eventually shortened the latter to Beach House for brevity, a name which they say came from "House on the Hill," one of the songs they had written at the time.
+During these discussions, they also suggested plant-based names such as Wisteria, and other "stupid stuff".
 In an interview with Pitchfork, Legrand addressed their being a two-member status thus: "[I]t's a way to challenge ourselves: What do you do when it's just the two of you? ...
 [O]ne of the reasons this has been such a fulfilling experience for me is that with two people, it's so much easier to achieve things that feel exciting and new."
-In August 2006, their song "Apple Orchard" was featured on a Pitchfork MP3 mixtape.
-On October 3, 2006, the band released their self-titled debut album, Beach House, through Carpark Records, and was ranked 16th on Pitchfork's Best Albums of that year.
+On August 22, 2006, their song "Apple Orchard" was included as the 34th entry on Pitchforks Infinite Mixtape series.
+On October 3, 2006, the band released their self-titled debut album, Beach House, through Carpark Records, and was met with positive reviews from critics.
+It was named the 16th best album of 2006 by Pitchfork.